hugoferreira/asso-pipes-and-stuff-v19/readme.md

 ## Part II (class of 1/4/2019)

-> In software architecture, publish–subscribe is a messaging pattern where senders of messages, called publishers, do not program the messages to be sent directly to specific receivers, called subscribers, but instead categorize published messages into classes without knowledge of which subscribers, if any, there may be.
-Similarly, subscribers express interest in one or more classes and only receive messages that are of interest, without knowledge of which publishers, if any, there are.

-> Publish–subscribe is a sibling of the message queue paradigm, and is typically one part of a larger message-oriented middleware system.

-> This pattern provides greater network scalability and a more dynamic network topology, with a resulting decreased flexibility to modify the publisher and the structure of the published data.
+> In software architecture, **publish–subscribe** is a **messaging pattern** where senders of messages, called publishers, do not program the messages to be sent directly to specific receivers, called subscribers, but instead categorize published messages into classes **without knowledge of which subscribers**, if any, there may be.
+Similarly, subscribers express interest in one or more classes and only receive messages that are of interest, without knowledge of which publishers, if any, there are. **Publish–subscribe is a sibling of the *message queue* paradigm, and is typically one part of a larger message-oriented middleware system.** This pattern provides greater network scalability and a more dynamic network topology, with a resulting decreased flexibility to modify the publisher and the structure of the published data.

+Let's try to understand how we can get from where towards the above architectural pattern.

 ---